 They’re indignantly marching against Ron DeSantis in Doral, Florida.
 They’re criminally investigating him in Bexar County, Texas.
 They’re boldly suing him in Boston, Massachusetts.
 They’re sardonically mocking him on Martha’s Vineyard.

 Surely, the far-right Florida governor will pay a political price for using Venezuelan migrants as MAGA marionettes in his sneering crusade to own the libs.
 Right?

 DeSantis will pay as little for pulling those asylum-seekers into his shameless show as Venezuela’s socialist dictator Nicolás Maduro has paid for shamelessly pushing them here in the first place.
-DeSantis and Maduro are cut from the same sophomoric cloth: their sole, sadistic aim in life is triumphantly, fist-bumpingly ramming their respective reactionary and revolutionary dogmas down the world’s throats.
+DeSantis and Maduro are cut from the same sophomoric cloth: their sole, sadistic aim in life is to triumphantly, fist-bumpingly ram their respective reactionary and revolutionary dogmas down the world’s throats.
 And they’re a lot smarter than their respective opponents.

 If you needed a reminder, check out the statement that Carlos Vecchio, the ambassador in the U.S. for Venezuelan opposition leader Juan Guaidó, sent out after DeSantis flew almost 50 Venezuelans up to Martha’s Vineyard as a lame stunt to protest undocumented immigration:

 “Any undignified treatment of Venezuelan migrants is unacceptable, no matter who commits it.
 They’re innocent victims of the Maduro dictatorship…which has created the worst humanitarian crisis in South America in the past century…They are refugees and should be treated as such.”